timruffles/mobile-drag-drop/README.md

 ## Cross-browser differences in HTML5 drag'n'drop API

 The drag'n'drop API is not implemented consistently in all browsers.
-This table is an effort to list all things required to make drag'n'drop work.
+This table is an effort to list all things required to make drag'n'drop work in all browsers and with the polyfill.

 | **Browser** | **dragstart**                            | **drag** | **dragend** | **dragenter**                                    | **dragover**                          | **dragleave** | **dragexit** |
 | ----------- | ---------------------------------------- | -------- | ----------- | ------------------------------------------------ | ------------------------------------- | ------------- | ------------ |